-Please pay attention to configure the property DATACITE\HOST.
+Please pay attention to configure the property DATACITE_HOST.
 Per default it is set to the DataCite test server.
-To reserve real DOIs you will have to change it to mds.datacite.org.
+To reserve real DOIs you will probably have to change it to mds.datacite.org.
 Ask your registration agency if you're not sure about the correct address.
+Unfortunately the test and the production server have different paths to the API.
+For the test server you have to set the DATACITE_DOI_PATH to "/mds/doi/" and the DATACITE_METADATA_PATH to "/mds/doi/", for the production server you have to remove the leading /mds from both properties.